 .
 You can read the first consultation paper there.

 A call for submissions paper is now open for comments.
 This paper details outcomes of the risk profile, summary of consultations on control measures used by industry and suggested risk management options.
-Submissions close on Frday 5 August 2016.
+Submissions closed on 5 August 2016.
 Read the consultation paper.

 Why is FSANZ doing this work?

-FSANZ is aware that concerns have been raised about some chemicals that migrate into food from packaging and whether current regulations in Australia and New Zealand protect public health and safety.
-In this project FSANZ will undertake a risk assessment, analyse current information, existing regulations and industry control measures to determine whether any further action is needed.
+FSANZ is aware that concerns have been raised about certain chemicals that may migrate into food from packaging and whether current regulations in Australia and New Zealand protect public health and safety.
+In this project FSANZ will undertake a risk assessment and analyse current information, existing regulations and industry control measures to determine whether any further action is needed.

 The results of previous surveys on the migration of chemicals from food packaging have shown the presence of some packaging chemicals in food, but only at low levels.
 FSANZ will assess more recently acquired survey data and include this as part of the evidence base during this project.